f0nzie/volve-drilling/README.md

 # volve-drilling

-This is the reproducible version of the article __Exploring drilling data from the Volve dataset with WITSML and R__ that was originally published in [my blog](blog.OilGainsAnalytics.com) on *January 27, 2019*, and in LinkedIn [here](https://www.linkedin.com/pulse/exploring-drilling-data-from-volve-dataset-witsml-r-alfonso-r-reyes/).
+This is the reproducible version of the article __Exploring drilling data from the Volve dataset with WITSML and R__ that was originally published in [my blog](http://blog.OilGainsAnalytics.com) on *January 27, 2019*, and in LinkedIn [here](https://www.linkedin.com/pulse/exploring-drilling-data-from-volve-dataset-witsml-r-alfonso-r-reyes/).

 In this repository you will find the following assets:

-* All the code in a Rmarkdown notebook as running in the [OilGainsAnalytics.com](OilGainsAnalytics.com) blog.
+* All the code in a Rmarkdown notebook as running in the [OilGainsAnalytics.com](http://OilGainsAnalytics.com) blog.
 That includes the last four plots at the end.

 * The Volve drilling datasets for three wells used in the Rmarkdown notebook.
+Located under `./witsml`.

 * An R script `witsml-trajectory.R` that has functions that allow quickly to convert a WITSML trajectory dataset to a dataframe.

+* Two PDF files with documentation about the objects `trajectory` and `trajectoryStation`.
+Located under `./docs`.

 * Images that were inserted in the publication.
+Located under `./img`

 ## Links